python/mypy/docs/source/command_line.rst

     arbitrary type *in some contexts*: only redefinitions within the same block and nesting depth as the original definition are allowed.

-    We have no plans to remove this flag, but we expect that :option:`--allow-redefinition <mypy --allow-redefinition>`
+    We have no plans to remove this flag, but :option:`--allow-redefinition <mypy --allow-redefinition>`
-    will replace this flag for new use cases eventually.
+    is recommended for new use cases.

     Example where this can be useful: